gu1Vaz/news/README.md

 - Client developed in React
 - Backend developed in AdonisJs(Framework NodeJs)

-The idea is to have a webapp where you can register news.
+The idea is to have a webapp where you can post news.

 **News** was online until September 2021 and could be accessed via the url: https://news.hackin.online/